 The secret is out.
-The most effective tool in your children’s discipleship is Bible reading.
+Knowing how to teach a child to read the bible is the most effective tool in your children’s discipleship is Bible reading.
 Since you are the father, you are responsible to shepherd in this practice.
 Fatherhood is an assignment for which you will ultimately answer to God (Eph.
 6:4).

 Why is it critical to expose your children to the Word and get them reading?
 Let’s discuss why it’s so critical and what resources will help you.